ystia/yorc-a4c-plugin/README.md

 ## Quick Start
-In this plugin we have a class called JanusPaaSProvider which containe the methode doDeploy.
-In this methode we can have access to the Topology bean.
+With this plugin we have a class called JanusPaaSProvider which contains the method doDeploy.
+In this method we can have access to the Topology bean.
-In the doDeploy in order to deploy the topology, first we use the function workflowReader to create a list of steps, stored in the proper order.
+In the doDeploy in order to deploy the topology, we first use the function workflowReader to create a list of steps, stored in the proper order.
-With this list, we use the function workflowPlayer to parse this list of steps (bean workflowStep) and execute script which follow the step.
+With this list, we use the function workflowPlayer to parse this list of steps (bean workflowStep) and execute scripts which follow the step.